Connect with us

 The rates for construction loans vary depending on the level of risk as determined by the lender and the ability of a borrower to make the repayment.

-That being said, construction loans rate is usually in the 5% to 10% range – and at least 5% above the traditional permanent mortgage rates.
+That being said, the construction loan rate is usually in the 5% to 10% range – and at least 5% above the traditional permanent mortgage rates.

 What do construction loans cover?

-While every project has its own unique funding requirements, home construction loans usually pay for land purchase as well as building plans, permits, and fees.
+While every project has its unique funding requirements, home construction loans usually pay for land purchases as well as building plans, permits, and fees.

 How do construction loans work?

-New construction loan is the most common type of financing for home projects.
-It usually covers the cost of buying land as well as house building costs.
+A new construction loan is the most common type of financing for home projects.
+It usually covers the cost of buying land as well as house-building costs.

 The loan is converted into a permanent debt once the house is completed.